adamtow/geocuts/docs/English.md

 - **Run Continously Via Cronios**: Launches Cronios in "Run Continuously" mode.
 If you've added the GeoCuts cron job to Cronios, it will automatically run on the schedule that you have assigned.
 [Learn more about Cronios and Geocuts here](#cronios).
 - **Run Once**: Evaluates your location triggers based on your current location.
 Returns to the GeoCuts Home screen when done.
 - **Open Maps After Running**: If you are actively using a mapping application like Maps, Google Maps, or Wave, you can enable this setting to return to the designated app after evaluating your location triggers.
 Learn more about this feature in the [Open Maps After Running](#open-maps-after-running) section.
+- **Run Only Filtered Location Triggers**: If Enabled, only location triggers matching your current filter will be evaluated and run.
 - **Get Current Location**: Retrieves your current location using either the [Get Current Weather or Get Current Location action](#current-location).
 - **Show Current/Last Location**: Displays either your current location or your last location in your default mapping application.
 - **New Location Trigger**: Creates a new location trigger.
 Opens to the Location Trigger Assistant if that preferences has been set, the location trigger edit screen if not.
 [Learn more about creating location triggers](#creating-location-triggers).